Skip to main content

 • stock update, issue, and reconciliation against the work executed

-When any one of these steps is weak, the rest of the chain becomes reactive.
+Weaken any one link and the rest of the chain turns reactive.

-This is where many teams fail.
-They start procurement only when the site says the material is over.
-By then, the workflow is already late.
+This is exactly where most teams fail.
+They start procuring when the site announces the material is over — and by then the workflow is already late.

-For bulk items like cement, steel, sand, aggregates, blocks, and consumables, this planning rhythm needs to be weekly at minimum.
+The better pattern is to plan demand from three inputs together: BOQ or budget quantities, the current look-ahead schedule, and the real on-site stock position.
+For bulk items — cement, steel, sand, aggregates, blocks, consumables — this planning rhythm needs to be weekly at minimum.

 • material name and code